How does Dr. Jim Stoppani Feel about the

 Get the only Resistance bands set designed to hold up to the punishment dished out by Dr. Jim Stoppani, or anyone else!

 The Bodylastics Mega Resistance, Resistance Bands kit is built to be heavy duty all the way.
 Every component is designed to stand up to whatever punishment you can dish out.
-CLICK HERE to check it out.
+CLICK the button to check it out.

 References 1.
 Aniansson, A. P., et al. Effect of a training programme for pensioners on condition and muscular strength.
 Archives of Gerontology and Geriatrics 3:229-241, 1984.
 2. Boyer, B. T. A comparison of the effects of three strength training programs on women.
 Journal of Applied Sport Science Research 4(3):88-94, 1990.
 3. Ebben, W. P. and Jensen, R.L.
 Electromyographic and kinetic analysis of traditional, chain, and elastic band squats.
 The Journal of Strength and Conditioning Research 16(4):547-550, 2002.
 4. Fornataro, S, et al. Investigation to determine differences in strength gains using Thera-Band at fast and slow training speeds.
 Physical Therapy 74(5):S53, 1994..
 5. Heinecke, M., et al. Comparison of Strength Gains in Variable Resistance Bench Press and Isotonic Bench Press.
 The Journal of Strength and Conditioning Research: 18(4): e361, 2004.
 6. Hughes, C. and Page, P. Scientific Basis of Elastic Resistance.
 In The Scientific and Clinical Application of Elastic Resistance (Page, P. and Ellenbecker, T. S. eds) Human Kinetics, Champaign, IL: 3-14, 2003.
 7. Matheson, J. W., et al. Electromyographic activity and applied load during seated quadriceps exercises.
 Medicine & Science in Sports & Exercise 33(10):1713-1725, 2001.
 8. Mikesky, A. E., et al. Efficacy of a home-based training program for older adults using elastic tubing.
 European Journal of Applied Physiology and Occupational Physiology 69(4):316-320, 1994.
 9. Page, P. A. Posterior Rotator Cuff Strengthening Using Theraband(R) in a Functional Diagonal Pattern in Collegiate Baseball Pitchers.
 Journal of Athletic Training 28(4):346-354, 1993.
 10. Schulthies, S. S., et al. An Electromyographic Investigation of 4 Elastic-Tubing Closed Kinetic Chain Exercises After Anterior Cruciate Ligament Reconstruction.
 Journal of Athletic Training 33(4):328-335, 1998.
 11. Stoppani, J. Encyclopedia of Muscle & Strength.
 Human Kinetics, Champaign, IL.
 2005.
 12. Treiber, F. A., et al. Effects of Theraband and lightweight dumbbell training on shoulder rotation torque and serve performance in college tennis players.
 American Journal of Sports Medicine 26(4):510-515, 1998.
 13. Wallace, B. J., et al. Effects of elastic bands on force and power characteristics during the back squat exercise.
 The Journal of Strength and Conditioning Research 20 (2): 268–272, 2006.